virtualsquare/virtualsquare.github.io/tutorials/ioth_vdestack.md

 The macro `NLINLINE_LIBMULTICOMP(vde_)` defines all the specific inline functions of nlinline for vdestack (e.g. `vde_if_nametoindex`, `vde_linksetupdown`, etc).

-This version deos not rely on external commands, is uses only netlink sockets to configure the stack.
+This version does not rely on external commands, is uses only netlink sockets to configure the stack.
 This works for `vdestack` but it is compatible with any other stack provided it supports its configuration via netlink.